Datamine-Crypto/white-paper/docs/datamina-smart-contracts.md

 ##### Mark untrusted contracts
 All external calls are marked with `[RE-ENTRANCY WARNING]  external call, must be at the end` to clearly mark these functions.

+##### Avoid state changes after external calls
+We follow [Checks-Effects-Interactions Pattern](https://solidity.readthedocs.io/en/v0.6.9/security-considerations.html#use-the-checks-effects-interactions-pattern) pattern so there are never any state changes after an external call.

+##### Don't use transfer() or send().
+We use the ERC-777 base functions so this security problem does not apply.

+##### Handle errors in external calls
+Due to ERC-777 nature all external calls revert with error message so they do not need to be handled in our case.

+#### Remember that on-chain data is public

+We've clearly marked our functions with `@dev PUBLIC FACING:`.
+The only reason variables are private is because they're immutable or constant so they can be derived from the construction of the smart contract.

+#### Beware of negation of the most negative signed integer

+We're using only unsigned integers and only `uint256` with all arithmetic operations performed with SafeMath.

+#### Use assert(), require(), revert() properly

+We validate all user input with heavy use of `require()`.
+No use of `assert()` but the best place for this would have been during locking & burning (to ensure the global lock-in and burn amounts are modified as expected.

+#### Use modifiers only for checks

+Our modifiers are read-only.
+Be sure to check our modifiers in [Security: Our Modifiers Section](#security-our-modifiers)

+#### Beware rounding with integer division

+Before division we always double check for unexpected division by zero.
+With `Math.min()` we also don't run into unexpected rounding issues.

+### Fallback Functions

+We do not have a fallback function so these types of attacks do not apply.

+### Explicitly mark visibility in functions and state variables

+All functions are explicitly marked with visibility

+### Lock pragmas to specific compiler version

+We chose NOT to lock our pragma version until there is a breaking change.
+This will allow you to use a higher compiler version in the future (We used the same `^0.6.0` pragma as the OpenZepplin ERC-777 implementation).
+The plan is to cap it at the last supported version in the future.

+FLUX was deployed with Compiled Solidity `0.6.9` (optimized build).

+### Use events to monitor contract activity

+All state modifying functions have events associated with them.
+See [Events Section](#events) for more details.

+### Avoid using tx.origin

+We're always using `_msgSender()` (GSN version of msg.sender) to follow OpenZepplin style of coding.
+There are no `tx.origin` references in the FLUX smart contract.
+However there are safe `tx.origin` uses in OpenZeppling ERC-777.

+### Timestamp Dependence

+To keep the time math formulas basic we've based all of our math around the fact that 1 block = 15 seconds.
+This assumes that this number is variable and can change in the future.
+The goal of this is to stay away from timestamp drifting and to avoid time-based inaccuracy.